gr0uch/simulacra/README.md

 }
 ```

 Simulacra.js exports only a single function, which binds an object to the DOM.
 The first argument must be a singular object, and the second argument is a data structure that defines the bindings.
-The definition must be a CSS selector string, DOM Node, *change* function or definition object (parent binding only), or an array with at most three elements:
+The definition must be a CSS selector string, *change* function or definition object (parent binding only), or an array with at most three elements:

-- **Index 0**: either a DOM element or a CSS selector string.
+- **Index 0**: a CSS selector string.
 - **Index 1**: either a definition object, or a *change* function.
 - **Index 2**: if index 1 is a definition object, this may be a *change* function.